DOCA-Host Installation and Upgrade

 For RPM-based distributions:

-host# rpm -i <doca-kernel-repo> host# dnf makecache host# dnf install <doca-userspace-metapackage> host# dnf install --disablerepo=doca doca-kernel-KERNEL_VERSION # For all the meta-
+host# rpm -Uvh <doca-kernel-repo> host# dnf makecache host# dnf install <doca-userspace-metapackage> host# dnf install --disablerepo=doca doca-kernel-KERNEL_VERSION # For all the meta-

 package, not just